Metabolism associated fatty liver disease (NAFLD/MASLD)

 With every procedure there are risks, and some complications of liver biopsies include pain, bleeding, and infection.
 Your doctor will explain the risks and benefits of having a liver biopsy with you to help you make a decision about whether you agree (consent) to having it done.
 For more information on liver biopsies click here.

-I’ve been diagnosed with NAFLD, what does it mean for me?
+I’ve been diagnosed with MASLD, what does it mean for me?

-If your tests show that you have NAFLD, your family doctor will usually arrange any necessary tests and check-ups as NAFLD can be associated with diseases of the heart and blood vessels.
-If you NAFLD is advanced, or you have other complex medical conditions, your doctor may refer you to a hospital specialist to help with your care.
+If your tests show that you have MASLD, your family doctor will usually arrange any necessary tests and check-ups as MASLD can be associated with diseases of the heart and blood vessels.
+If you MASLD is advanced, or you have other complex medical conditions, your doctor may refer you to a hospital specialist to help with your care.

 The main goals of management are: